dRacz3/Matlab_PID_class/README.md

     PID = PID_Class(Kp,Kd,Ki,timeStep);
     output = PID.calcControl(setPoint,currentState);

-Test file included, see that for more details.
+Example file included, see that for more details.